aidanhoppe/Baldurs-Gate-JaDarius-Campaign/README.md

 2. Sign in to your GitHub account if you haven't already.

+3. Navigate to "C:\Users\\{USER}\AppData\Local\Larian Studios\Baldur's Gate 3\PlayerProfiles\Public\Savegames" and cast a Ctrl+c + Ctrl+v on the "Story" folder.
+Once Story-Copy exists, delete Story (yes).

-3. Click on the "File" menu and select "Clone Repository" then the "URL" tab.
+4. Click on the "File" menu and select "Clone Repository" then the "URL" tab.

-4. Enter the URL (https://github.com/aidanhoppe/Baldurs-Gate-JaDarius-Campaign) of the repository you want to clone.
+5. Enter the URL (https://github.com/aidanhoppe/Baldurs-Gate-JaDarius-Campaign) of the repository you want to clone.

-5. Choose the local path where you want to clone the repository.
+6. Choose the local path where you want to clone the repository.
 You can add it in one of two ways:

-   - 1. For local path, set it to "C:\Users\{USER}\AppData\Local\Larian Studios\Baldur's Gate 3\PlayerProfiles\Public\Savegames\Story".
+   - 1. For local path, set it to "C:\Users\\{USER}\AppData\Local\Larian Studios\Baldur's Gate 3\PlayerProfiles\Public\Savegames\Story".
 Where {USER} is replaced with the user on your computer.
 May need to change C -> D or whatever the name of your drive.
    - 2. Or, Press "Choose" for local path and type "%appdata%" then Enter.
-Then navigate back to AppData and then Local->Larian Studios\...\Story, as above.
+Then navigate back to AppData and then Local->Larian Studios\\...\Story, as above.

-6. Click on the "Clone" button to start the cloning process.
+7. Click on the "Clone" button to start the cloning process.

-7. Once the cloning process is complete, you can open Baldur's Gate and play the select the save.
+8. Once the cloning process is complete, you can open your "Story-Copy" folder and copy-paste the files in to the new "Story" folder.
+Once Story contains the files from Story-Copy, delete Story-Copy.

+9. Now you can open your Baldur's Gate and play the select the save.

 ### Normal Use